rikonaka/translator-rs/README.md

 ### Do not show original text

-**New option of not showing original text**
+New option of not showing original text.
 If you want to not show the original text when translating, you can use the following options.

 ```bash
 translator-rs --no-original